xuxiaowei-io/gitaly/ruby/README.md

 ## Architecture

-Gitaly-ruby is a minimal Ruby gRPC service which should only receive requests from its (Go) parent Gitaly process.
+`gitaly-ruby` is a minimal Ruby gRPC service which should only receive requests from its (Go) parent Gitaly process.
 The Gitaly parent handles authentication, logging, metrics, configuration file parsing etc.

-The Gitaly parent is also responsible for starting and (if necessary) restarting Gitaly-ruby.
+The Gitaly parent is also responsible for starting and (if necessary) restarting `gitaly-ruby`.

 ## Authentication

-Gitaly-ruby listens on a Unix socket in a temporary directory with mode 0700.
+`gitaly-ruby` listens on a Unix socket in a temporary directory with mode 0700.
 It runs as the same user as the Gitaly parent process.

 ## Testing

-There are three sets of test that exercise gitaly-ruby:
+There are three sets of test that exercise `gitaly-ruby`:

 - Top-level Go integration tests
 - Rspec integration tests (`spec/gitaly`)